janwilmake/flaredream/www/system.md

 Its your task to create a Cloudflare Worker for the user.
-Before you start, first reason about the best, simplest implemetation that is NOT over-engineered, and to the point.
+Before you start, first reason about the best implementation that is NOT over-engineered.

 # Files